HomeLatest NewsGovTechGovt exploring drone services for Covid-19 vaccine delivery

 Preferred Source of Google

-The government is exploring the potential of drones for -19 delivery.
-Ministry of Civil Aviation (MoCA) and Directorate General of Civil Aviation (DGCA) have granted permission to the Indian Council of Medical (ICMR) for conducting a feasibility study of Covid-19 vaccine delivery using drones in collaboration with IIT Kanpur.
+The government is exploring the potential of for delivery.
+Ministry of Civil Aviation (MoCA) and Directorate General of Civil Aviation (DGCA) have granted permission to the Indian Council of Medical Research (ICMR) for conducting a feasibility study of Covid-19 vaccine delivery using drones in with IIT Kanpur.

 The permission has been granted for a period of one year or until further orders, said the Ministry of Civil Aviation.
 With the medical emergency conditions prevailing all across the country, the ministry also accorded conditional permission for the use of drones to several other entities for various purposes for a period of one year or until further orders.

-The entities that are given permission to use drones during the ongoing second wave of Covid-19 pandemic include Nagar Nigam of Dehradun, Haldwani, Haridwar, and Rudrapur for preparation of GIS-based property database and electronic register.
+The entities that are given permission to use drones during the ongoing second wave of Covid-19 pandemic include Nagar Nigam of Dehradun, Haldwani, Haridwar, and Rudrapur for preparation of -based property database and electronic tax register.

 Advertisement